Before Your Exchange

 The University of Tampere can provide you with a transcript of records in English.
 An official copy can be requested from the University of Tampere Registrar’s Office.
 You can obtain a transcript of records (PDF) in English also through NettiOpsu by changing the language to English from the side menu bar.

-Remember to fill in a grant agreement in NettiOpsu well before your exchange or work placement period (dates and other information concerning your stay abroad and your bank information).
+Remember to fill in a grant agreement in Mobility online well before your exchange or in NettiOpsu before your work placement period (dates and other information concerning your stay abroad and your bank information).

 Check your current insurance coverage with your insurance company.
 It is recommended to take out appropriate insurance policies (including health insurance, luggage insurance, travel insurance and legal expenses insurance).
 The university does not insure outgoing exchange students.